akostrik/stage_telegram_python/README.md

 [Vue](https://vuejs.org/) framework choice as programming model to develop the user interface (regarding to Angular and React as its possible alternatives), is explained by the simple syntax of Vue, its intuitive documentation and its pertinence for smalle projects and novice developers [^7] [^9].

 [Vite](https://vitejs.dev/), a local development server used by Vue, monitors files as they're being edited.
 Upon file save the web browser reloads the code being edited through a process called Hot Module Replacement which works by reloading only the specific file being changed. [^5]
+It consists of two major parts:
+- A dev server that provides feature enhancements over native ES modules, for example HMR.
+- A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.

 ## Asynchrony details